varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/laes.md

 $\hat{\mathbf{x}}$
 ````

-Let's walkthrough a simple generic example using {numref}`algo-ge-basic` to illustrate the steps involved with [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination); consider the solution of the 3$\times$3 system:
+Let's walkthrough a simple generic example using {prf:ref}`algo-ge-basic` to illustrate the steps involved with [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination); consider the solution of the 3$\times$3 system:

 ```{math}
 :label: eqn-ge-test-system